nymanjens/ardrone-exploration/README.md

 ardrone-exploration
 ===================

 The source code used for a research project titled: *"Designing an Autonomous Exploration Architecture for an Indoor Quadcopter"*.
+[Download the thesis about this project here](https://github.com/nymanjens/ardrone-exploration/blob/master/thesis.pdf?raw=true).

 ### Demo movies: